tslingl25/Arduino/README.md

 ---

 This week, I spent time getting my partner and brainstorming.
 We are makeing a obstacle avoiiding car that speeds up when somethings behind it and can release somthing via trap door.

+We have got lots of cad design done.
+Things like angle iron to hold the cab together and the walls of our vehicle.